Anismansuri03/Adobefixer/README.md

 Sorry, this Adobe app is not available
 OR
 THIS APP HAS BEEN DISABLED
+OR
+This unlicensed Photoshop app has been disabled.
+Get genuine Adobe apps

 Run This file in powershell or right click on it and then Run With Powershell :)